You click around the web every day and cookies follow you everywhere.

 Now that profile gets sold.
 Shared.
 Aggregated with other data about you.

 And if those cookies aren’t properly secured?
 Someone can hijack them in what’s called a man-in-the-middle attack.
-They get access to your session.
+They get your session.
 Your accounts.
 Your information.
+All of it.

 So what’s the real answer?